denpeshkov/cs-notes/Insertion Sort.md

 The number of compares is at least equal to the number of inversions and at most equal to the number of inversions plus the array size minus 1

+**Proof:** Every exchange involves two inverted adjacent entries and thus reduces the number of inversions by one, and the array is sorted when the number of inversions reaches zero.
+Every exchange corresponds to a compare, and an additional compare might happen for each value of `i` from 1 to `N-1` (when `a[i]` does not reach the left end of the array).

 # References

 - [Insertion sort - Wikipedia](https://en.wikipedia.org/wiki/Insertion_sort)